bakhti-ai/Wan2.1/README.md

 # Wan2.1 Text-to-Video Model

-This repository contains the Wan2.1 text-to-video model, adapted for macOS with M1 Pro chip.
+This repository contains the Wan2.1 text-to-video model, adapted for macOS.
 This adaptation allows macOS users to run the model efficiently, overcoming CUDA-specific limitations.

 ## Introduction